 Second, our sample included a broad age range of children.
 Recall that age explained the majority of individual variation in accuracy, but, interestingly, not in RT.
 Based on the strength of past evidence, it is likely that testing a narrower age range would allow us to see an independent effect of vocabulary size in both language processing measures.
 But we need more evidence in order to best characterize the relationships between accuracy, RT, and vocabulary.

 Third, the novelty of the VLP task makes it difficult to directly compare our findings with previous work on ASL and spoken language processing.
 For example, in contrast to prior ASL gating studies (e.g., Emmorey & Corina, 1990; Morford & Carlsen, 2011), our stimuli were full sentences signed in a child-directed manner, not isolated signs, and our dependent measure was the latency to shift gaze away from a signer to one of two images, not a free response.
-In addition, the VLP task contains a natural central fixation point – the signer – making it substantially different from previous work on the development of children’s spoken language processing (e.g., Fernald, 1998). hese differences mak any general claims time course of processing in signed vs. spoken languages.
+In addition, the VLP task contains a natural central fixation point – the signer – making it substantially different from previous work on the development of children’s spoken language processing (e.g., Fernald, 1998).
+These differences do not allow us to make any general claims about the time course of processing in signed vs. spoken languages in absolute terms.
+Nevertheless, our results again show remarkable similarities with previous findings with learners of spoken languages in terms of age-related changes and links to other measures of vocabulary.

 Finally, our sample is not representative of the majority of children learning ASL in the United States.
 We took great care to include only children who are native signers with exposure to ASL from birth from at least one deaf caregiver.
-However, we might anticipate that the development of online language processing might look different in children who are late learners or who have much more heterogeneous and inconsistent language exposure than the tested in the current work.
+However, we might anticipate that the development of online language processing might look different in children who are late learners or who have much more heterogeneous and inconsistent language exposure than the users of ASL who were tested in the current work.
 An important next step is to explore the relations between the development of language processing skills and children's experience with signed languages during interactions with caregivers, the norm for most children born deaf and learning a visual language.
 It is well-known that children's efficiency of online processing is tightly linked to the quantity and quality of the speech that they hear (Hurtado et al., 2008; Weisleder & Fernald, 2013).
 We would expect similar relations in children learning ASL.

 In sum, this study provides the first evidence that eye movements during real-time ASL sentence processing provide a valid measure of age-related changes in young children's visual language comprehension skills.
 These findings contribute to the now significant body of literature highlighting the parallels between signed and spoken language development when children are exposed to native sign input.
 We hope that the development of the VLP task will provide a useful method for researchers and educators, providing a way to track developmental trajectories of early language learning in native learners of signed languages, like ASL.